sneakin/nom-nom/README.md

 Status
 ---

 Currently, NomNom can only eat sugar cookie.
+Only the simplest APIs are accessible, Twitter still bad for NomNom.
+NomNom no like Twitter.

 Examples
 ---

     require 'nom_nom'

     class Service < NomNom::Service
+      resources :posts
       resources :users

       class Post < NomNom::Resource